drtupe/Highway_Driving/README.md

 This part decides what should be the behaviour of ego vehicle to sensed prediction.
 This part tries to answer following questions:

-* If ther is a vehicle in front of us, do ego vehicle change lane?
+* If there is a vehicle in front of us, do ego vehicle change lane?
 * Does ego vehicle need to speed up or slow down?

 Based on the prediction of the situation we are in, this code increases the speed, decrease speed, or make a lane change when it is safe.
 Instead of increasing the speed at this part of the code, a speed_diff is created to be used for speed changes when generating the trajectory in the last part of the code.
 This approach makes the car more responsive acting faster to changing situations like a car in front of it trying to apply brake to cause a collision.